aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-gas-txn-fee.md

 * The transaction execution is complete, after which the cost of storing the transaction data is charged, and the epilogue is run and the execution fee deducted, or
 * The "gas tank" becomes empty, in which case an `OutOfGas` error is raised.

-In the former, the fee is collected and the result of the transaction is persisted on the Diem Blockchain.
+In the former, the fee is collected and the result of the transaction is persisted on the Aptos Blockchain.
 The latter causes the execution of the transaction to stop when the error is raised, following which the total gas liability of the transaction is collected.
 No other remnants of the execution are committed other than the deduction in this case.

 ## Using gas to prioritize a transaction

 When you send a transaction, it is prioritized based on different criteria.
 One of these is the normalized gas price for the transaction.

-For transactions that are subject to ordering by gas price (i.e., non-governance transactions) these prices are first normalized to Diem Coins.
-This is done by using the current gas currency to Diem Coin conversion rate that is stored on-chain.
+For transactions that are subject to ordering by gas price (i.e., non-governance transactions) these prices are first normalized to Aptos Coins.
+This is done by using the current gas currency to Aptos Coin conversion rate that is stored on-chain.
 Transactions are then ranked (in part) based upon this normalized gas price.

 For example:

 * Bob sends a transaction with `gas_price` 10 and `gas_currency` of “BobCoins”.
 * Alice sends a transaction at the same time with `gas_price` 20 and `gas_currency` of “AliceCoins”.

-If the on-chain “BobCoins” to Diem Coins exchange rate is 2.1 and the on-chain “AliceCoins” to Diem Coins exchange rate is 1,
+If the on-chain “BobCoins” to Aptos Coins exchange rate is 2.1 and the on-chain “AliceCoins” to Aptos Coins exchange rate is 1,
 * Bob’s transaction has a normalized gas price of `10 * 2.1 = 21`.
 * Alice’s transaction has a normalized gas price of `20 * 1 = 20`.